Skip to content

 • Use typed errors for different failure modes

-• Provide actionable error messages
+• Provide actionable error messages with agent context

 3. Testing Strategies

-• Write unit tests for individual agents
+• Write unit tests for individual agents using the Agent interface

-• Create integration tests for agent interactions
+• Create integration tests for agent interactions through Runner

-• Use mocking to isolate components
+• Use mocking to isolate components with interface composition

-• Implement chaos testing for resilience
+• Implement chaos testing for resilience using callback injection

 4. Monitoring

-• Use distributed tracing for complex workflows
+• Use agentcli for trace analysis of complex workflows

-• Implement health checks and alerting
+• Implement health checks using the Agent interface

-• Monitor resource usage trends
+• Monitor resource usage trends through structured logging

 Conclusion